-The proportion of disadvantaged students entered for the EBacc suite of subjects remained low in 2022, due to the historic curriculum structure of the predecessor school not being ambitious enough, and the entry profile of students joining the school in Year 9 from middle schools.
+The proportion of disadvantaged students entered for the EBacc suite of subjects was historically low in the school, due to the historic curriculum structure of the predecessor school not being ambitious enough, and the entry profile of students joining the school in Year 9 from middle schools.

-The proportion of disadvantaged students entered for the EBacc suite of subjects in 2023 is 22% against 51% of non-disadvantaged students and a national average for all students of 40%.
-Therefore while there has been improvement on this measure, further development is required.
+The proportion of disadvantaged students entered for the EBacc suite of subjects in 2023-24 is 23% and 34% of non-disadvantaged students nationally, against 51% of non-disadvantaged students and a national average for all students of 40%.
+Therefore, while there has been improvement on this measure, further development is required.